henry-li-06/march-madness-bracket/README.md

 <!-- TODO -->

 This algorithm implements a K-Nearest Neighbors Classifier to predict the results of a NCAA March Madness tournament.
-The model is trained based on each DI game of the 2018-2019 college basketball season.
+The model is trained based on data of each DI game during the 2018-2019 college basketball season.

 ## Getting Started